-All of these control paradigms play important roles in quantum control and are necessary to solve different problems [15].
-MFC, for instance, is an important tool for deterministic state reduction and initial state preparation [16].
-CFC can be used to stabilize quantum networks against noise and external perturbations [17].
-Dynamic open-loop control has found many applications from the preparation of quantum states of special interest, such as entangled states, and implementation of quantum gates for quantum information processing, to the control of spin dynamics in nuclear magnetic resonance (NMR), electron spin resonance (ESR), magnetic resonance imaging (MRI), and electronic, vibrational and rotational states of atoms and molecules [18].
+All of these control paradigms play important roles in quantum control and are necessary to solve different problems [11].
+MFC, for instance, is an important tool for deterministic state reduction and initial state preparation [12].
+CFC can be used to stabilize quantum networks against noise and external perturbations [13].
+Dynamic open-loop control has found many applications from the preparation of quantum states of special interest, such as entangled states, and implementation of quantum gates for quantum information processing, to the control of spin dynamics in nuclear magnetic resonance (NMR), electron spin resonance (ESR), magnetic resonance imaging (MRI), and electronic, vibrational and rotational states of atoms and molecules [14].
 All of these paradigms, however, also have limitations and drawbacks.
 Dynamic control, for example, requires the ability to temporally modulate interactions, often at significant speed and time resolution.
-Besides, for networks with a high degree of symmetry such as rings with uniform coupling, controllability is often limited by dynamic symmetries, which imposes restrictions on what can be achieved, especially with local actuators [12].
+Besides, for networks with a high degree of symmetry such as rings with uniform coupling, controllability is often limited by dynamic symmetries, which imposes restrictions on what can be achieved, especially with local actuators [8].

 Here we focus on the paradigm of finding constant interaction strengths as an alternative to dynamic control.
-Specifically, we wish to design simple FCL's, with time-invariant H_C , giving rise to a linear control system where I is the identity matrix.
-H_S and U(t) are complex operators but we could transform the system into a real system.
-Decomposing the Schrödinger equation (5) as (8)-(9) and interpreting the control term as a feedback control law is not only conceptually but practically useful as it brings control insights to the problem.
-The addition of the control term creates a no-measurement "direct feedback loop," a concept reminiscent of the seminal work of Bode [37], where even though feedback exists no measurements are needed.
-Fig. 1 attempts to illustrate the quantum control-feedback amplifier metaphor.
+Specifically, we wish to design simple FCL's, $\mathbf{u}(U(t)) = -iH_CU(t)$ with H_C being time-invariant, giving rise to a linear control system where I is the identity matrix.
+Note that H_S and U(t) are complex operators but we could trivially transform the system into a real system.
+Dynamic control problems have been formulated in terms of model-based feedback and techniques such as Lyapunov control have been successfully applied to these problems, e.g., [15], [16].
+Our aim, in contrast, is to find constant FCLs for certain tasks, while at the same time restricting the Hamiltonian to have a simple form.